Best hybrid cars 2023

 What is a self-charging hybrid?

-The term ‘self-charging hybrid’ is controversial among electric car evangelists, but the principle behind it is that hybrid drivers don’t need to plug in their car to charge it up.
-Such vehicles are therefore perfect for those who don’t have off-street parking or the ability to install a home or work charger (people living in flats or terraced city streets, for example).
+The term ‘self-charging hybrid’ is controversial among electric car evangelists, because ultimately, power comes from the fuel tank rather than from an electric.
+But the principle behind it is that hybrid drivers don’t need to plug in their car to charge it up.
+Such vehicles are therefore well suited to those who don’t have off-street parking or the ability to install a home or work charger (people living in flats or terraced city streets, for example).

 Do you have to plug in a hybrid car?